 In the summer of 2017 I really was tilted in my walking.
 Diane, my spouse had hip replacement surgery in 2015, recovered and up in no time.
 I presumed I would have the same post op course.

-Evidently the prosthetic device caused a reaction with my body, it was replaced and the same response.
+Ended with an infection deep in the joint.
+Had a second replacement surgery but the joint was still infected and needed to be removed.
 By the 3rd surgery I had a concrete spacer in place, could not walk on the leg for three months, and had 6 weeks of antibiotics.
 Finally, after 5 ½ months and my 4th surgery, I had a working hip without ANY complications.

 Hence The Hip became a song to capture the six months of confinement.